What you need to know about California's gas tax repeal initiative

 So what taxes and fees are we talking about?

-There were four core elements to the funding deal, known as Senate Bill 1, which was supported by mostly Democratic lawmakers to tackle a maintenance backlog of approximately $130 billion for highways, roads and bridges.
+There were four core elements to the funding deal, known as Senate Bill 1, which were supported by mostly Democratic lawmakers to tackle a maintenance backlog of approximately $130 billion for highways, roads and bridges.

 Last November, the base excise tax on gasoline increased by 12 cents per gallon.
-Another price-based excise tax will reset in July 2019 to about half-a-cent more than what officials estimate it will be at that time, then continue adjusting for inflation starting the following year.
+Another price-based excise tax will reset in July 2019 to about half a cent more than what officials estimate it will be at that time, then continue adjusting for inflation starting the following year.

 The base excise tax for diesel fuel increased by 20 cents per gallon last November and will begin adjusting for inflation in July 2020.
 An additional 1.75 percent sales tax also more than tripled to 5.75 percent.